dimchansky/dcs-hmd/README.md

 2. Open a command prompt or terminal window and navigate to the directory where you extracted the `dcs-hmd-vX.X.X.zip` file.

-3. Run the `dcs-hmd.exe` program with the `-i` flag followed by the path to your DCS scripts directory (usually `%USERPROFILE%/Saved Games/DCS.openbeta/Scripts`).
+3. Run the `dcs-hmd.exe` program with the `-i` flag followed by the path to your DCS scripts directory (usually `%USERPROFILE%\Saved Games\DCS.openbeta\Scripts`).
 For example:

-       dcs-hmd.exe -i "%USERPROFILE%/Saved Games/DCS.openbeta/Scripts"
+       dcs-hmd.exe -i "%USERPROFILE%\Saved Games\DCS.openbeta\Scripts"

    This will automatically install the required scripts in the specified DCS scripts directory.